Menntaskólinn í Reykjavík: Education

 MR is renowned for its traditional and classical style of education.

 MR offers two separate "paths" which students choose when enrolling in the school.
 These are a natural science path and a language path.
-The natural science path divides into a biology department and a physics department on the second year, while the language path divides into modern language department and a classical language department.
+The natural science path is divided into a biology department and a physics department on the second year, while the language path divides into modern language department and a classical language department.
 MR is the only school in Iceland which teaches mandatory Latin in some form and the only one which teaches Ancient Greek.

 In earlier years the school offered a six years course of study before it was shortened into four years.
 Thus the first year is called "third form", the second year is called "fourth form" and so on.
 However, in 2016 the school was shortened even more to only three years, with the first three-years graduates graduating May 2019 along with the last round of graduates in the four years system.